 The fact that the Company is a defendant in product liability lawsuits is not surprising given the current litigation climate, which is largely confined to the United States.
 However, the fact that the Company is subject to claims does not indicate that there is a quality issue with the Company's tires.
 The Company sells approximately 30 to 35 million passenger car, light truck, sport utility vehicle, TBR and motorcycle tires per year in North America.
 The Company estimates that approximately 300 million Company-produced tires made up of thousands of different specifications are still on the road in North America.
-While tire disablements do occur, it is the Company's and the tire industry's experience that the vast majority of tire failures relate to service-related conditions, which are entirely out of the Company's control, such as failure to maintain proper tire pressure, improper maintenance, improper repairs, road hazard, and excessive speed.
+While tire disablements do occur, it is the Company's control, such as failure to maintain proper tire pressure, improper maintenance, improper repairs, road hazard, and excessive speed.